 Shoot In RAW

 As always, if you are a photographer, we advise you to take your photos in RAW.
 When you take your photos in RAW, you retain more data in your photos than in JPEG.
-This makes post-processing your photography much easier and allows you more options when you edit your images.
+This makes post-processing your

 Best Gear for Snow Portraits

 Photographing the snow takes a little more preparation than just throwing your lenses in a bag and hitting the road.
 Here are a few essential items you should consider bringing along for your shoot.

 Cold temperatures mean your fingers and extremities need extra protection.
 However, you still need to be able to operate your camera buttons and dials.
 We recommend purchasing gloves that have a special grip at the fingertips so that you can still grip and change your settings.
 Alternatively, you can purchase gloves that have removable finger holes.

 Snow = Ice, and ice = water.
 To protect your gear from the melting ice, you may need to be consistently wiping down your equipment so that the water does not sit & damage it.
 For this, a small towel will be useful.

 For the same reason, you may need to be consistently wiping your lens.
 Therefore a good quality and durable lens cloth will be needed to reduce smudges and spots on your lens.

 A Sharp Lens